hytest-org/hytest/environment_set_up/QuickStart-HPC.md

 The Jupyter Server will ask for a password.
 This is the one supplied in [Step 1c](#1c-configure-jupyter-server) above.

-You can now run existing notebooks found in `hytest` , or create your own.
+You can now run existing notebooks found in `hytest`, or create your own.

 ## 4) Shut Down Server

 After a daily session, you will want to shut down the jupyter server.
-In theterminal session where you started `jupyter lab`, merely press Ctl-C to signal the server to shut down.
+In the terminal session where you started `jupyter lab`, merely press Ctl-C to signal the server to shut down.